Substance Abuse Guidelines

 Appropriate documentation will commence at the time of the initial suspicion that a student may have a substance abuse problem and will include the rationale for such suspicion.

-All documentation regarding drug testing results and a student’s medical condition will remain in a secure location in the custody of the Program Chair or Compliance Officer.
-Such records will be maintained separately from the student’s permanent Program file.
+All documentation regarding drug testing results and a student’s medical condition will remain in a secure location in the custody of the Program Chair or CNHP Compliance Department.
+Such records will be maintained separately from the student’s permanent program file.

 If as a result of a positive test, a student is required to submit to subsequent testing as a condition to remaining in or returning to the Program, the student will bear the expense of all subsequent testing required by the Program.
 The student is required to provide a witnessed sample.

-Failure or refusal to comply with any aspect of the substance abuse guidelines will be reported to the Student Conduct Committee and/or the SCCS for possible disciplinary action in accordance with the Student Judicial Policy and Student Code of Conduct.
+Failure or refusal to comply with any aspect of the substance abuse guidelines will be reported to Residential Living and Student Conduct (RLSC) at Drexel University for possible disciplinary action in accordance with the Student Code of Conduct.
 In addition, any perceived attempts to tamper with the testing procedure or results will be reported to such committees as well.

 Students will be informed of counseling and other treatment resources that are available to the student.